 If you begin training while still a puppy, exposing him to loud, sudden noises like car horns, thunder and even fireworks, in a positive manner, he will likely be unfazed by loud sounds when he is older.
-Create a feeling of happiness during fireworks by giving him his special toy or favourite treat.
-It could create a positive association with the loud noises.
-Above all, make a safe environment for your dog indoors, where he can feel secure during any firework events.
+Create a feeling of happiness during fireworks by giving him his special toy or favourite treat. it could create a positive association with the loud noises.
+Above all, make a safe space for your dog indoors, where he can feel secure during firework events.
 Close all the house windows and play some music to create a diversion.

-Stay calm and reassure
+Stay calm and reassured.